Thinking about the end of your life

 - important documents such as your passport, insurance documents and house deeds

-- details of your gas, water and electricity suppliers as well as anyone you have hire or credit agreements with
+- details of your gas, water and electricity suppliers, as well as anyone you have hire or credit agreements with

-- details of your last wishes and any pre-paid funeral plans
+- details of your last wishes and any pre-paid funeral plans.

-Towards the end of life you might become unable to make decisions about your financial affairs or welfare.
+Towards the end of your life you might become unable to make decisions about your financial affairs or welfare.

-An LPA allows you to stay in control by choosing a person to make these decisions for you.
-You can set one up as long as you can show you understand and approve of what is involved.
-Find out more at:
+A lasting power of attorney (LPA) allows you to stay in control by choosing a person to make these decisions for you.
+You can set one up if you can show you understand and approve of what is involved.
+Find out more for:

 In Northern Ireland, deaths relating to mesothelioma must be reported to the coroner.
 The coroner will decide whether an inquest needs to be held, but the family can make their views known and these will be considered before any decision is made.
-A post mortem may take place if there’s a possibility that it would help to learn more about the disease or to obtain tissue samples.
+A post-mortem may take place if there’s a possibility that it would help to learn more about the disease or to obtain tissue samples.

 Our helpline team is dedicated to answering your questions.
 Call our helpline on 03000 030 555.
 Lines are open 9am to 5pm, Monday to Friday.